Bandwidth/api-docs/site/docs/messaging/about.md

 ---

 ## Base API URL

 `https://messaging.bandwidth.com/api/v2/users/{accountId}`

 ## Messaging Overview

-### Message Storage IE `GET /messages`
+### Message Storage

-Bandwidth Messaging does not keep _any_ records to fetch later.
-If you need to keep track of delivered, error-ed, received messages after you receive the corresponding callback event, you **MUST** store the events in the data-store of your choice.
+Bandwidth's Messaging API supplies a GET method to allow you to query historical data regarding messages.

-Once we have successfully delivered the callback event and receive an `HTTP 2xx` response, Bandwidth can no longer provide any detail about that message.
+Once we have successfully delivered the webhook event and receive an `HTTP 2xx` response, Bandwidth allows you to query details about those messages. **However**, Bandwidth does not store any text message content for privacy reasons - only metadata.

-### Message Callbacks
+### Message Webhooks

-As the messaging API **does not** offer message storage or detailed messaging records, Bandwidth will attempt to deliver _every_ callback until your server replies with a `HTTP 2xx` status code.
-If the callback request times out, or your server returns a code less than `HTTP 2xx` or greater than `HTTP 3xx` Bandwidth will try to deliver the callback multiple times over the next 24 hours.
+Bandwidth will attempt to deliver _every_ webhook until your server replies with a `HTTP 2xx` status code.
+If the webhook request times out, or your server returns a code less than `HTTP 2xx` or greater than `HTTP 3xx` Bandwidth will try to deliver the webhook multiple times over the next 24 hours.

-After 24 hours, if your server has not returned a `HTTP 2xx` code, Bandwidth will no longer try to send the callback.
+After 24 hours, if your server has not returned a `HTTP 2xx` code, Bandwidth will no longer try to deliver the webhook.

-### Message Creation/Acceptance (`HTTP 202`)
+### Message Creation/Acceptance

 The messaging API works off of an internal queuing system.
 As such, when you <code class="post">POST</code> to the `v2/.../messages` to create a new message, Bandwidth will reply with an `HTTP 202 - Accepted`.
 This indicates that the message has been placed on the queue

-As the message progresses through the internal system you will receive a [Message Delivered](callbacks/msgDelivered.md) callback when the message has been handed off to the downstream carrier.
+As the message progresses through the internal system you will receive a [Message Delivered](webhooks/msgDelivered.md) webhook when the message has been handed off to the downstream carrier.

-If at any-point through the process the message fails, you will receive a detailed [Message Failed](callbacks/messageFailed.md) callback with an error code describing the reason for failure.
+If at any-point through the process the message fails, you will receive a detailed [Message Failed](webhooks/messageFailed.md) webhook with an error code describing the reason for failure.

 ### Message Segment Counts